tassaron/muffin-shop/config/client/rainey_arcade/markdown/about/bio.md

 # Who's Brianna Rainey?

 I'm a software developer from Ontario, Canada.
+I mostly enjoy making websites and video games, but I've made some libraries and [desktop apps](https://www.youtube.com/watch?v=EVt2ckQs1Yg) as well.
+My favourite languages are Python and TypeScript.

-I mostly enjoy making video games and websites.
-This site uses Python (Flask) for server-side rendering and for the backend API, plain JavaScript for all the [arcade games](/arcade), and a bit of React for the shopping cart system.
+This site uses Python (Flask) for server-side rendering and for the backend API, plain JavaScript for all the [arcade games](/arcade), TypeScript for the games' shared engine, and a bit of React for the shopping cart system.
 It's hosted on a VPS running Ubuntu; I've used Linux since 2011 so I manage everything myself.

 ## Brianna's history with coding